 Becoming a Trustee

 Are you interested in being a Trustee of an historic, yet forward thinking charitable Trust and Housing Association?
 Do you have experience in finance, housing development, working with older people or IT?
-If the answer is yes, we are looking for three new Trustees, including a Chair of Finance Performance/Vice Chair please click on the links below for more information and on how to apply:-
+If the answer is yes then please click on the link below for more information and on how to apply:-

 Could you provide friendship and support to an older person as one of our highly valued volunteers?